argilla-io/biome-text/docs/docs/documentation/readme.md

 # Installation

-You can install biome-text with pip or by installing from source.
+You can install biome-text with pip or from source.

 ## Pip

-You can install everything required for library.
-This is often the right choice:
+The recommended way of installing the library is using pip.
+You can install everything required for library:
 ```shell
 pip install biome-text
 ```